Arjdroid/the-droid-blog/content/post/hackathon/index.md

 +++
 draft = "false"
 author = "Arjdroid"
-title = "Participating in a 24 hour hackathon" date = "2023-01-23"
+title = "Participating in a 24 hour hackathon (Part 1)" date = "2023-01-23"
 description = "My experiences of participating in a 24 hour hackathon." tags = [